25 signatures reached

 2. Fogging is toxic to our health - the pesticides used in vector control are neurotoxins and have been linked to adverse effects in humans.
 Ingredients used in mosquito fogging - malathion mixed with diesel - are powerful neurotoxins, carcinogenic and endocrine disruptors.
 Exposure to neurotoxins, even in low quantities, is also associated with numbness of the lips and tongue, nausea, headaches and respiratory problems.
 For these reasons, many countries have banned open-air fogging completely.

 Pregnant women, fetuses, infants, and children have a greater risk of getting sick from pesticides.
 Our children and grandchildren are exposed to these pesticides just by playing on our lawns once the fogging is complete.
 Airborne pesticides are particularly harmful as they may be easily ingested by humans and wildlife.
 Pesticide residue can also be left behind on items kept outdoors, such as children’s toys and outdoor furniture, or tracked inside on shoes.
 Children, the elderly, and the chronically ill are at greatest risk from chemically induced immune suppression.
-(World Resources Institute)
+(World Resources Institute) Children have a greater risk of developing asthma by age five after pesticide exposure within the first year of life.

 3. Fogging is also toxic to other insects and animals, such as butterflies, dragonflies and bees - these beautiful insects are particularly sensitive to pesticides.
 Malathion is highly toxic to bees and other beneficial insects, some fish, and other aquatic life.
 When bee populations are greatly affected by pesticides, food production in the area could be affected because of the lack of pollination.
 Pesticides are also harmful to many other animals, including those that are natural predators of mosquitoes.
 Most pesticides used in fogging are toxic to fish, which are very important for the eradication of mosquito larvae.
 Frogs, geckos and birds, which also eat mosquitoes, could also be affected by pesticides.